-It’s the second time that Morita-san takes us along on a culture walk and this time, he’s joined by Pamela, a German-born editor at LIVE JAPAN.
+This time, Morita-san takes us along on a culture walk and today, he’s joined by Pamela, a German-born editor at LIVE JAPAN.
 The destination is Chichibu in Saitama Prefecture, northwest of Tokyo.
 The town is famous for the Chichibu Night Festival, a stunning event that has been registered as a UNESCO intangible cultural heritage.
 But what other things are there to discover in and around Chichibu?

 We meet at Seibu Chichibu Station and will move on to the neighboring Yokose Station from there.